 There were so many fond memories of being with The Regents that Sam set out to find all of the original members, and by 1997 he was successful.
 The old band started getting together from time to time just to jam and have fun, and continue to do it on a regular basis.

-For the past fourteen years, Sammy has also been playing with a classic rock band in Kennesaw, Georgia.
-They call themselves The Breaks.
+Sammy also been played with a classic rock band in Kennesaw, Georgia.
+They called themselves The Breaks.

 Interests - Hobbies